mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 This talk is technically a part 1 of 2.
 Assuming that Brian doesn't hate me in the end--I'll do the second part at a future meetup.

-The name of this talk is, "Get Insured, Or Crash the Car", and yes, I will be asking you if you would like to buy an extended warranty for your vehicle today.
+The name of this talk is simply, "Get Insured", while I won't be talking about the extended warranty for your car this evening.
+I do want to keep the idea around insurance and what we use insurance for as the focal point for this conversation.

 Except in this case, the vehicle in question is your application or suite of applications your company maintains.

+Just a heads up, I don't intend this to be a lecture or only me talking.
+Feel free to raise your hand if you would like to share some insight or have a question.

 ## Personal

 Real quick, who am I?

-My name is Michael Bradvica, I'm a full-stack developer at the theme park here in town with the dolphins and animals.
-It's the one that starts with a "U".
+My name is Michael Bradvica, I'm a full-stack developer at the theme park here in town.
+We're the ones with the dolphins and animals.

+And the obligatory, these are my own personal thoughts, they don't necessarily reflect the opinions or thoughts of my employer.

 I'll save the shameless plugs for later on in the presentation when I can keep the slide up during Q&A.